 The conservator can work with the client to develop reasonable goals and expectations for the lifespan of the finish, as well as realistic projections of the owner’s desire or ability to perform routine maintenance.
 This may include educating clients about the vulnerability and limitations of metal surfaces and the finishes that can be applied to them.

 To a building owner, the loss or alteration of an original decorative finish may appear to pose great challenges.
-However, this challenge can be overcome by working with a competent, sympathetic conservator.
-The case studies discussed below demonstrate the advantages of engaging a metals conservator early on in a project to facilitate an accurate and responsible restoration plan.
+However, this challenge can be overcome by working with a competent conservator.
+Our portfolio demonstrates the advantages of engaging a metals conservator early in a project to facilitate an accurate and responsible restoration plan.
 The beauty, variety and subtlety displayed by a responsibly preserved or restored decorative metal finish are satisfying rewards to this partnership.